 Imagine a world where the inhabitants bodies have a simpler metabolism:

-They need to get reactant A and reactant B, and combine them internally into AB, which they use for everything internally.
+They need to get reactant A and reactant B, and combine them internally into AB, which they use as their energy source.

 These creatures don't have other mineral needs (they can get minerals through breathing), and don't have anything like "essential amino acids" - they can manufacture all that stuff.
 Everything's just run by this AB molecule.

 The precise ratios of A and B they need are set chemically.
 They wouldn't have much interest in variety - every bite they take would need to have the proper ratio in order to taste "good".